Menu

 Please see below for links to the knowledge organisers linked to these areas of learning.

-This term our Curriculum Driver is 'Our World'
+This term our Curriculum Driver is 'Florence Nightingale and Mary Seacole'

 We try and link as many areas of our curriculum with this driver so that our children can make solid and concrete connections with their learning across our broad and balanced curriculum.

-This term our Geography topic is 'Our World':
+This term our History topic is 'Florence Nightingale and Mary Seacole':

-This half term our Science topic is 'Animals, including Humans':
+This term our Science topic is 'Animals, including humans':

 We will learn:

-This half term our DT topic is: 'Healthy Pizzas'
+This half term our Art topic is 'Georgia O'Keefe':

 We will learn:

-This half term our Computing topic is: 'Digital Photography'
+This half term our Computing topic is 'Robot Algorithms':

 What you need to know